Julie Pacheco Music Lessons

 Julie holds a Master’s degree in Performance from New Jersey City University and a Bachelor’s degree in Music Education from Ithaca College.

 I enjoy getting to work with many different kinds of students.
-Young kids are fun because they are often very excited to learn a new instrument.
-I love their enthusiasm, as well as seeing them develop many skills that will help them in all area of their lives.
+Young children are fun to work with because they are often very excited to learn a new instrument.
+I love their enthusiasm, as well as seeing them develop many skills that will help them in all areas of their lives.

 For advancing students, I love getting to work on more nuanced musicality.
-It's fun to get past just learning the notes and rhythms and focus on more sophisticated musical expression.
+It's rewarding to advance past learning the notes and rhythms and focus on more sophisticated musical expression.

 Adult students often have specific goals for lessons, and are excited to be doing something they've wanted to do for years.
 It's very satisfying to help them achieve their goals, as well as focus on music for pure enjoyment.

 Frequently asked questions

 What is your typical process for working with a new student?